"I don't do fashion, I am fashion."

 Bobby pins were used to create waves and to keep the hair in place.

-Go to the top of our Hairstyles of the 1920s Page
+Go to the top of this page: popular hairstyles of the 1920s